Sunday, July 31, 2016

 In space, no one can hear you scream!

-In a similar fashion to any Gravitar-styled game, you need to navigate a spaceship through caverns searching for our metallic friends.
-Use your weapons to destroy the buildings holding them captive and find a place to land so they can climb on board.
+Similar to any Gravitar game, we navigate a spaceship through caverns searching for our metallic friends.
+Use your weapons to destroy the buildings holding them captive; find a place to land so they can climb on board.
 Now, sit back and watch as the superbly-animated stickmen make their way toward your ship.
 Simple and elegant.
-Once everyone is found, your mothership appears high in the sky to whisk everyone to safety.
+Once everyone is found, the mothership appears to whisk everyone to safety.

-Controls are so simple to turn, thrust, fire and so on.
-It might sound a little strange to rotate and turn your ship in the right direction before thrusting.
+Controls are simple to turn, thrust, fire and so on.
+It might sound strange to rotate and turn your ship in the right direction before thrusting.
 But it works perfectly well and in tune with the physics and gravity of each planet.
-It feels real, without being fiddly or difficult thus ruining your enjoyment.
-They are precise and perfect.
+It feels real, without being fiddly or difficult and are precise and perfect.

-Those Biocretes aren't going to sit back and watch you take the captives.
-They're evil and have armed each planet with hazards and artillery defences: rocket launchers, gun turrets, repulsers, gravity bases, etc. Everything can be destroyed, but don't expect a mothership or ground base to be easy.
+Those Biocretes aren't going to sit back and passively watch as you take the captives.
+They are an evil bunch and have laid many traps and hazards.
+Not only that, but each planet has a wealth of artillery defences: rocket launchers, gun turrets, repulsers, gravity bases, etc. Everything can be destroyed, but don't expect a mothership or ground base to be easy.
 Sometimes it's best to fly away like a cowardly chicken!

-Let's pause the yapping and see a lifeless planet with trees.
+Let's pause my yapping and see a lifeless planet with trees.
 Or is it just nighttime?
 You decide...

 Sound & Vision?

-Visually, this game might first appear simple and without much to it.
-Well, you would be correct in some ways.
-However, stop right there buddy boy, because this game is bang-on awesome.
+Visually, this game might appear simple and without much to it.
+Well, stop right there buddy boy, because this game is bang-on awesome.
 The outline of each planet's landscape is represented by a rough terrain design which looks ragged and suits the barren theme.
 Buildings, turrets and all other objects are detailed very nicely.
 However, it's the excellent animation of those stickmen that makes my grin very wide!!

 The audio is lacking in the chiptune dept - there isn't any!
-But we do get to hear the boing...boing... of the ball in a cool 3D intro.
-In-game effects are for the ship's thrusters and guns - I love the superb firing sounds and other explosion effects are nice too.
-There isn't anything more required, and music would kill the dead-of-space atmosphere.
+But we get to hear the boing...boing... of the ball in a cool 3D intro.
+In-game effects are for the ship's thrusters and guns - I love the firing sounds and other explosion effects are nice.
+The audio is perfect and any music would kill the dead-of-space atmosphere.

 Roaming around planets is fun but later levels are very, very hard to master.
 Learn to pilot!